Nature School Registration

 Please read terms and conditions here

-*You will need permission from your Childs’ School board of trustees for them to attend the Nature School programme weekly.
-Please talk to your child’s School teacher and Principal, share the Letter to BOT’s with them and let them know your beliefs on the benefits of your child attending Nature School.
+*You will need permission from your child’s School board of trustees for them to attend the Nature School programme weekly.
+Please talk to your child’s School teacher and Principal, share the information we provide for BOT’s with them and let them know your beliefs on the benefits of your child attending Nature School.
 We have all the paperwork that they will require, and they will need to mark your child present at School.
 Nature School NZ will provide the School with attendance details at the end of each School term and we will also endeavour to form a reciprocal relationship with the School; so that School and Nature School can complement each other and ultimately provide the best learning for your child.

 Wellington, New Zealand